ipld/ipld/schemas/authoring-guide.md

 }
 ```

-In our example we can see that `nullable` is a distinct option for the field compared to `rename` and `implicit`.
+In our example we can see that `nullable` is a distinct parameter for the field compared to `rename` and `implicit`.
 This is because `nullable` impacts the shape of the user-facing API for `Foo`, whereas `rename` and `implicit` only impact the serialization (representation) of `Foo` so are effectively hidden to the user.

 See [Value Type Modifiers](./schema-kinds.md#Value-Type-Modifiers) for a discussion on such matters as well as the impacts on value cardinality.

-A `rename` option specifies that at serialization and deserialization, a field has an alternate name than that present in the Schema.
+A `rename` parameter specifies that at serialization and deserialization, a field has an alternate name than that present in the Schema.
 An `implicit` specifies that, when not present in the serialized form, the field should have a certain value.

 Recall our original serialized form for `Foo`: